tuananh/aws-the-yaml-way/README.md

 ### Setup Crossplane

-At first, I plan to use ACK but then I remember a friend of mine talked about Crossplane the other day so I want to give it a try.
-Bonus point, it's compatible with multiple cloud providers :)
+At first, I plan to use [ACK](https://aws.amazon.com/blogs/containers/aws-controllers-for-kubernetes-ack/) but then I remember a friend of mine talked about Crossplane the other day so I want to give it a try.
+Bonus point, it works with multiple cloud providers :)

-I'm going to use Helm here so make sure you have it installed.
-I just blindly follow the official [installation instructions on Crossplane website here](https://crossplane.io/docs/v1.4/getting-started/install-configure.html).
+I'm going to use Helm so make sure you have it installed.
+Simply follow the official [installation instructions on Crossplane website here](https://crossplane.io/docs/v1.4/getting-started/install-configure.html).

 As of this post, `1.4.1` is the latest chart version.